 PROHIBERE EXTRA STRENGTH

-Prohibere is a hair leave-in conditioner containing intense cooling ingredients to provide a strong sensation on the scalp skin to distract or overshadow urges.
+Prohibere is a leave-in conditioner applied to the scalp which contains intense cooling ingredients to provide a strong sensation on the scalp skin to distract or overshadow urges.
 Prohibere (latin “to stop”) is not a cure or quick fix.
 Please refer to this guide which incorporates Prohibere with competing response training.
-Working with a trained psychologist is pivotal to address the underlying coping responses and emotional regulation issues driving TTM.
+Working with an established protocol is pivotal for successful outcomes using our product.

 Background: When working in a lab, I wondered why I felt this urge or itch to pull my hair.
 I assume it’s connected to a anxiety/stress response but why is there an urge similar to an itch from a bug bite?